 When a loved one passes away, there are so many decisions to be made.
 Where will the funeral be held?
 What type of service should there be?
 What should be done with his or her remains?
 Navigating these questions while during grieving process can be exhausting and overwhelming.

-The good news is, deciding what to do with cremated remains isn’t something that must be done urgently.
+The good news is, deciding what to do with cremated remains isn’t something that must be done urgently in the presence of a funeral home director.
 In fact, it’s best to take your time and choose the option that will bring you and your family the most peace.

 If you’re wondering what to do with a loved one’s ashes, here are a few ideas to keep in mind.